EEPS - Earth, Environmental and Physical Sciences

 EEPS 889.
 Internship (1-6).

 Students may gain interdisciplinary skills by participating in applied and/or basic research internship projects with local business, industry or government agencies.
 Enrollment in internship projects requires an approved proposal.
 Completion of an internship for graduation requires a formal oral presentation of the internship activity and a written report.
 For students choosing the internship option.
-Repeatable for a maximum of 6 credit hours toward the degree.
+Repeatable for a total of 6 credit hours toward the degree.
 Enrollment is limited to 3 credit hours before a student's internship proposal is approved.
 Prerequisite: consent of internship supervisor.

 EEPS 890.
 Thesis (1-6).

 For students choosing the thesis option.
-Repeatable for a maximum of 6 credit hours toward the degree.
+Repeatable for a total of 6 credit hours toward the degree.
 Enrollment is limited to 3 credit hours before a student's thesis proposal is approved.
 Prerequisite: EEPS 720 and consent of thesis supervisor.